About Rural-Urban Continuum Codes

 • 5 (Urban population of 20,000 or more, not adjacent to a metro area) for 1974 and 1983

-• 4 (Urban population of 20,000 or more, adjacent to a metro area) for 1993, 2003, and 2013
+• 4 (Urban population of 20,000 or more, adjacent to a metro area) for 1993, 2003, 2013, and 2023

 James City County, Virginia (51095); York County, Virginia (51119); Poquoson City, Virginia (51735); Williamsburg City, Virginia (51830)

-Since individual county data is not available in our data until 1982, we need to create a code for the grouped county, James/York/Poqouson/Williamsburg (51911) 1969-1981 The Rural-Urban Continuum Codes for the grouped county match identically to the individual counties for all years.
+Since individual county data is not available in our data until 1982, we need to create a code for the grouped county, James/York/Poquoson/Williamsburg (51911) 1969-1981 The Rural-Urban Continuum Codes for the grouped county match identically to the individual counties for all years.
 The Rural-Urban Continuum Codes are as follows:

 • 2 (Counties in metro areas of 250,000 to 1 million population) for 1974